 We also know that we must adhere to federal, state, and local guidelines to keep our students and staff safe.
-This plan outlines how CMP intends to follow public health guidance while also providing the high quality, in-person Montessori education our students and families come to CMP to receive.
+This plan outlines how CMP follows public health guidance while also providing the high quality, in-person Montessori education our students and families come to CMP to receive.